seek4science/seek-documentation/contributing-to-pages.md

 ---
-title: contributing to pages
+title: Contributing to these pages
-layout: page
+layout: page-ett
+sidebar: about
+permalink: /contributing-to-pages
 ---

-# Contributing to these pages

 If you find a mistake or wish to make an improvement to these pages, you can do so.
-For a small mistake, just let us know by [contacting us](contacting-us.html).
+For a small mistake, just let us know by [contacting us](contacting-us).
 For other changes you can also access and edit the pages themself.

 ## Editing and adding pages